I'm not saying Rivers of Blood is the single best weapon in Elden Ring... but is it up there? Most definitely.

 - Talismans: 🥇Lord of Blood's Exultation (briefly increase attack damage by 20% after triggering blood loss), 🥈 Winged Sword Insignia (briefly increase attack damage with successive attacks)

-Elden Ring is a flexible game, so you could easily pair Rivers of Blood with arcane magic or focus less on the bleed proc and more on dexterity.
-So don't feel like this is the only way to use Rivers of Blood.
+As suggested with our off-hand weapons above, Elden Ring is a flexible game, so you could easily pair Rivers of Blood with arcane magic or focus less on the bleed proc and more on dexterity.